How to Recover Data From Wasabi Cloud Storage with DPX vPlus

 SharePoint has been the go-to-service for organizations when it comes to managing large volumes of shared data in the cloud.
 The SharePoint platform makes sharing of documents amongst teams an easy process, especially since remote team-work has become the norm.
 Because of this, SharePoint oftentimes contains essential, business data, and this exposes a major gap in the SharePoint on-line platform: risk of data loss if you don’t do Microsoft 365 backups.

 Now, if you’ve ever experienced losing a document that wasn’t backed up, imagine how much worse it can be when an organization’s entire SharePoint site at risk!
 SharePoint does not provide any native backup and restoration features to protect the data contained in it.
 Data loss in SharePoint can be caused by a number of different factors, accidental or otherwise, including threats from inside and outside of your organization.
 This is why a SharePoint backup solution is a necessity.
+(You can click here to request a MS365 Backup demo)

 How Microsoft 365 Protects Your Data